inarongrit/quick-automate-labs-guide/content/prerequisites-step1.md

 - Go to the AWS Management Console, Navigate to the **S3 service**
 ![S3 Service](images/aws-console-s3.png)

-- Click "Create bucket", Enter a unique bucket name (must be globally unique across all AWS accounts) e.g. `quick-automate-<**ACCOUNT-ID**>`. *Change ACCOUNT-ID with your AWS Account number used in this AWS Workshop*.
+- Click **"Create bucket"**, Enter a unique bucket name (must be globally unique across all AWS accounts) e.g. **quick-automate-<*ACCOUNT-ID*>**. *Change ACCOUNT-ID with your AWS Account number*.

 - Leave the default setting remain the same.
-Review all settings, Click "Create bucket" button.
+Review all settings, Click **"Create bucket"** button.
+- This is what you will get.
 ![Create new S3 bucket](images/s3-bucket.png)

 - Next, Navigate to the **IAM service**
 ![IAM Service](images/aws-console-iam.png)

-- Go to **Roles** under Access Management menu on the left hand side.
-Do a search for **WSParticipantRole**
+- Go to **Roles** under Access Management menu on the left hand side menu.
+Do a search for **WSParticipantRole** IAM role.
 ![IAM Role](images/iam-role-WSParticipantRole.png)

-- You will see the Role ARN, take note and do a copy the ARN
+- You will see the Role ARN, take note and do a copy that particular ARN
 ![IAM Role](images/iam-role-WSParticipantRole-arn.png)